telerik/kendo-ui-core/docs/framework/datasource/crud.md

 # CRUD Data Operations

 The [Kendo UI DataSource component](http://demos.telerik.com/kendo-ui/datasource/index) fully supports the CRUD (Create, Read, Update, Destroy) data operations.
-However, it must be combined with some user interface or another Kendo UI widget, such as the Grid, ListView, etc. Note that even though the examples below use the Grid as a sample, the configurations apply to any other widget or scenario.
+However, it must be combined with some user interface or another Kendo UI widget such as the Grid, ListView, etc.

+Though the examples below use the Grid as a sample, the configurations apply to any other widget or scenario.

 ## Concepts